kpzoo/information-in-epidemic-curves/README.md

 Instructions and installation
 - Should work with any standard Matlab installation and generate figures/results.
 - Run analyisFigX.m where X is the figure in the manuscript to be reproduced.
+- File analysisFig5_template.m can be easily modified for generic analyses.
+- This template file also available in R and Octave.
 - Code is self contained so no external installations required.
 - No empirical data used, only self contained simulations and computations performed.
 - Run times of all scripts are of the order of minutes or faster.